 Overview

 Casting an eye down the menu, a ploughman's plate with a soft-boiled egg, freshly baked bread and trimmings like pickles, ham and gruyère will hit the spot, while healthy lunch options like the green goddess chicken salad with avocado and chickpeas will help rejuvenate your day.
 For something shareable, you can't go wrong with a freshly baked sourdough pizza with toppings ranging from margarita to zucchini with garlic cream and stracciatella.
-Plus, a flat white or latte made with Market Lane Coffee tastes just as good sitting at the indoor banquettes as the sunny outdoor tables.
+Plus, a flat white or latte made with Market Lane Coffee tastes just as good at the indoor banquettes as it does at the sunny outdoor tables.

 Past visitors to Baker Bleu will have certainly recognised the bakery's appreciation for good design.
 The Cremorne store is no different, with Melbourne-based studio IF Architecture coming on board to shape a space with seating for 20 and a nifty central table where customers can browse merch and artisanal products from local makers.
 Rich in textural details, materials like American oak, aluminium and stainless steel evoke the rustic charm of traditional breadmaking.